AxonIQ/reference-guide/part2/command-model.md

 In order for Axon to know which instance of an Aggregate type should handle the Command Message, the property carrying the Aggregate Identifier in the Command object must be annotated with `@TargetAggregateIdentifier`.
 The annotation may be placed on either the field or an accessor method (e.g. a getter).

-Commands that create an Aggregate instance do not need to identify the target aggregate identifier.
+Commands that create an Aggregate instance do not need to identify the target aggregate identifier, although it is recommended to annotate the Aggregate identifier on them as well.

 If you prefer to use another mechanism for routing Commands, the behavior can be overridden by supplying a custom `CommandTargetResolver`.
 This class should return the Aggregate Identifier and expected version (if any) based on a given command.